amejiarosario/amejiarosario.github.io/source/_posts/2019-01-03-How-can-developers-reduce-stress.md

 How productive are you when you are sick?
 Exactly!
 You get almost nothing done.
 On top of that, your stress increases and the deadlines get closer.
 A well-nourish body gets sick less and has more energy.
 You would be more productive!

-Supplement yourself with vitamin C & fruits.
+Supplement yourself with **vitamin C** & fruits.
 Vitamin C helps your body to quickly clear out Cortisol, which is a hormone correlated to stress.
-It also keeps your immune system healthy.
-Magnesium from leafy greens helps to relax the muscles among many other benefits.
+It also keeps your immune system healthy. **Magnesium** from leafy greens helps to relax the muscles among many other benefits.

 <details>
-  <summary>Foods I try to eat...</summary>
+  <summary>Foods to eat more regularly...</summary>

 <ul>
-<li>Nuts (Omegas 3 - good for your brain)</li>
+<li>Nuts</li>
-<li>Fish (Omegas 3 - good for your mind)</li>
+<li>Fish</li>
 <li>Vegetable of different colors</li>
 <li>Leafy greens</li>
 <li>Fruits</li>